-Support our trauma-informed work with an end-of-the-year donation.
+Support our trauma-informed work.
 Watch the video below to learn more.

 A Trauma-Informed Approach to Nutrition Education- Q&A with Monica Bhagwan

 Is the idea of trauma-informed nutrition programs new to you?
 Read this Q&A blog entry with Monica Bhagwan, the brains behind this work at Leah’s Pantry.
 She shares her own journey and articulates why our organization is committed to working through the lens of trauma.